-Hakomi offers a safe and encouraging way to discover and understand your unconscious ways of being in the world.
-In Hakomi we call this core material – composed of memories, images, beliefs, neural patterns and deeply held emotional dispositions.
-Your core material influences and shapes who you are, the styles, habits, reactions, behaviours, perceptions, postures, attitudes that you bring to the world.
-Some of your core material supports you in being who you want to be, but some of it learned in response to difficult situations, will limit you.
-Hakomi allows you to distinguish between the two and to change willingly the core material that restricts your wholeness.
-With awareness and understanding it becomes possible to change any unwanted patterns/ways of being in the world that cause difficulties and suffering in your life.
+Some of your unconscious beliefs support you in being who you want to be, but some of it learned in response to difficult situations, can limit you and create unhelpful patterns.
+Hakomi helps you to uncover limiting unconscious material that restricts your wholeness.
+With awareness and understanding it becomes possible to change the unwanted patterns/ways of being in the world that cause difficulties and suffering in your life.